Rosaceae

-The family Rosaceae includes herbs, shrubs, and trees.
+The name is derived from the type genus Rosa.
+The family includes herbs, shrubs, and trees.
 Most species are deciduous, but some are evergreen.
 They have a worldwide range but are most diverse in the Northern Hemisphere.

 Many economically important products come from the Rosaceae, including various edible fruits, such as apples, pears, quinces, apricots, plums, cherries, peaches, raspberries, blackberries, loquats, strawberries, rose hips, hawthorns, and almonds.
 The family also includes popular ornamental trees and shrubs, such as roses, meadowsweets, rowans, firethorns, and photinias.